Catia Faria: Philosophy

-Faria is critical of the environmentalist view that nature should be left alone and argues that environmentalists intervene in nature constantly for anthropocentric benefit and to further their own aims; she asserts that animal and environmental ethics are incompatible because of their differing moral consideration of non-human animals.
-Faria claims that those who reject speciesism should give moral consideration to the well-being and interests of non-human animals in the wild, as sentient beings, and work towards reducing their suffering due to natural causes.
+Faria has criticised environmentalist arguments for leaving nature alone.
+She argues that environmentalists often support intervention in nature for anthropocentric reasons or for environmental aims, and has argued that animal ethics and environmental ethics are incompatible because they assign different moral weight to non-human animals.
+She argues that rejection of speciesism requires moral consideration for the interests and well-being of sentient non-human animals in the wild, and supports efforts to reduce harms that they experience from natural causes.

-Faria argues that both intersectional feminism and antispeciesism are necessary in the fight for equality and justice.
-She is the originator of the concept of "xenozoopolis"; a hybrid of xenofeminism and antispeciesism, which calls for the abolition of the "human-alien binary".
-Faria also asserts that a feminist approach towards antispeciesism implies a commitment to veganism.
+Faria argues that intersectional feminism and antispeciesism are both needed in work for equality and justice.
+She developed the concept of "xenozoopolis", a hybrid of xenofeminism and antispeciesism, which she describes as calling for the abolition of the "human-alien binary".
+She has also argued that a feminist approach to antispeciesism entails a commitment to veganism.